khzhang2/khzhang2.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate of Traffic and Transportation Engineering at The University of Hong Kong.
-My research interest is in the modeling and analysis of emerging mobility services such as ride-sourcing and on-demand food delivery services.
+My research interest includes the modeling and optimization of on-demand mobility systems such as ride-sourcing and on-demand food delivery services.
 Before HKU, I worked on traffic state analysis and public transportation system designs. <br>

 Education and Experience
 ======